brianignacio5/the-search-engine/doc/QUERY_PARSER.md

 Main idea is we already calculated the tf-idf for each term and document, So for each term we find the postings lists, sort by higher tf-idf of each idf term list and return the first K (something to be defined later), save each term list, them find those docs that contains the most number of terms (at least 3 or 4) ordered by higher resulting tf-idf calculated as the sum of all products the query tf-idf and document tf-idf for each term.

+After this calculation, we add this score with an static score retrieved for a ranker object, which have an score for each documents based on a criteria (Check Ranker for scoring criteria).